 Once a person has been identified by the Nominating Committee or the Shareholder Advisory Committee for Board Nominations as a potential candidate, the Nominating Committee or the Shareholder Advisory Committee for Board Nominations will make an initial determination regarding the need for additional Board members to fill vacancies or expand the size of the Board.
-If the Nominating Committee or the Shareholder Advisory Committee for Board Nominations determines that additional consideration is warranted, the Nominating Committee or the Shareholder Advisory Committee for Board Nominations will review such information and conduct interviews as it deems necessary to fully evaluate each director candidate.
-In addition to the qualifications of a candidate, the Nominating Committee or the Shareholder Advisory Committee for Board Nominations will consider such relevant factors as it deems appropriate, including the current composition of the Board, the evaluations of other prospective nominees and the need for any required expertise on the Board or one of its committees.
+If the Nominating Committee or the Shareholder Advisory Committee for Board Nominations will review such information and conduct interviews as it deems necessary to fully evaluate each director candidate.
+In addition to the qualifications of a candidate, the Nominating Committee or the Shareholder Advisory Committee or the Shareholder Advisory Committee, including the current composition of the Board, the evaluations of other prospective nominees and the need for any required expertise on the Board or one of its committees.
 The Nominating Committee or the Shareholder Advisory Committee for Board Nominations also contemplate multiple dynamics that promote and advance diversity among the members of the Board.
 Although the Nominating Committee does not have a formal diversity policy, the Nominating Committee considers a number of factors regarding diversity of personal and professional backgrounds, specialized skills and acumen and breadth of experience in energy production, consumption, distribution or transportation, government policy, finance or law.
 The Nominating Committee's evaluation process will not vary based on whether or not a candidate is recommended by a shareholder.